 Advanced PDF Export Customisations

 This page provides information about 'advanced' PDF export customisations.
-These expand upon the regular customisations described in Customise Exports to PDF.
+These expand upon the regular customisations described in Customising Exports to PDF.

 The information below is for advanced users.
+Customisations are not supported by Atlassian.
 Be aware that the advanced customisations described below require knowledge of certain parts of Confluence, and of CSS and HTML.
-Customisations are not supported by Atlassian, so our support engineers won't be able to help you with these modifications.
+This documentation is intended for advanced users.
+Some of the suggestions below are moderately complex, or irregular in nature.
+If you are having trouble understanding them we strongly suggest you ask an expert.
+We do not support any of the customisations described below.
+This means that the Atlassian support engineers will not be able to help you with these modifications.

 Header and Footer